fsieb/rings/README.md

 # Rings

-UBports application for manage password.
+UBports application for store and manage password.

 ## License